IAIK/rowhammerjs/README.md

 the array and the array indices and you can experiment with different settings while not having to search for the array indices anew.

-## JavaScript only variant
+## Pure JavaScript Proof-of-concept: rowhammer_scan.html / rowhammer_scan.js
 Also, in the ''javascript'' folder you will find the ''rowhammer_scan.html''.
-It is the pure JavaScript proof-of-concept for Haswell CPUs with a 16-way L3 cache and no L4 cache.
-It will probably not work on other CPUs without modifications.
+It is the pure JavaScript proof-of-concept for Haswell CPUs with a 16-way L3 cache and no L4 cache, memory in single-channel mode (this is the case if you have only one DIMM).
+Furthermore, it assumes that JavaScript memory is physically contiguous in blocks of 2 megabytes - this is the case if your OS allocates 2M anonymous pages (all our Linux systems do) or if it allocates physically contiguous 4K pages.
+It will probably not work on other systems without modifications.

 Open ''rowhammer_scan.html'' in a browser.
 Click the ''Allocate'' button.
 Wait a second to let Firefox allocate memory and click ''Hammer'' to start the hammering.